flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Jan 10th:

 - foolishowl escalates the issue
-- flancian asks to wait, but when it's clear people are not feelig great about waiting indefinitely suggests foolishowl starts a thread with the TWG
+- flancian asks to wait, but when it's clear people are not feelig great about waiting indefinitely suggests foolishowl starts a thread with the CWG
-- foolishowl starts the thread:
+- Mastodon thread started by @FoolishOwl discusses Threads federation: https://social.coop/@foolishowl/113804616908267159

 > 16:39 UTC foolishowl: It sounds like several of our moderators think it's best to have a vote on this, and I haven't seen any arguments against doing so.
 Unfortunately I'm bogged down at work, so I can't do a proper job drafting it at the moment, but I'll work on it when I can.